lucasnell/nell_website/CONTENTS.md

 * `Ives_CV.pdf`: Tony's current CV.
 * `css`: Style files used throughout website.
-* `font-awesome`: Files necessary to use "Font Awesome" icons.
-These are the icons used for people's contact information.
-* `fonts`: Font files used for "Academicons" icons.
-The only icon currently used is the one for Google Scholar.
+* `fonts`: Current empty, but can contain more fonts.
 * `icon`: Image used for the website favicon.
 This is this image you see on the browser tab next to the site title.
-* `img`: Images used for banner, research page, people page, and photos page.
+* `img`: Images used for banner, research page, post page, and photos page.
+* `pdfs`: PDFs of Biosphere and Natural History articles.
+* `posts`: Images used in the `functionalr` post.